-I am in Utah this week – specifically, I am at the Sundance Resort not too far outside of Park City, and I just feel so blessed.
+I am at the Sundance Resort not too far outside of Park City, and I just feel so blessed!
 It was, first of all, originally owned and built by Robert Redford.
 And although he sold it a few years ago, you can still feel some of that kind of old Hollywood vibe running through it, combined with these spectacular mountains, you might even hear the water running in the background of my video.

 I’m excited because we’re going to be taking a chair lift up to do a hike later today.
 But the reason why I’m here is I’m spending two days with my mentor.
 And we often talk at The Corporate Refinery about how a mistake that organizations sometimes make is that women are over-mentored and under-sponsored.
 However, one of the best ways for women to gain sponsorship is through mentorship.
 So if you as an organization really want to accelerate women into those more senior roles, first of all, you’ve got to establish a formal mentoring program.
 Now if you don’t, here’s your opportunity to do so.